HOMEOUR BLOGThe Road to Professional Translation: Translation Methods

 2- Translation

 Now it is translation time!
-Translators translate the document systematically, usually in chunks of 1 phrase (5 - 10 words) at a time.
+Translators translate the document systematically, usually handling 1 phrase (5 - 10 words) at a time.

 It is critical to select the appropriate length of individual text chunks to deal with.
-Each chunk should ideally be a distinct and complete unit of meaning.
+Ideally, each chunk should represent a distinct and complete unit of meaning.

 Each chunk must also be brief enough to be retained in short-term memory.
-Anything more than 10 words can be difficult to translate into one 1 phrase.
-Even, working with chunks that are too long to easily remember, increases the risk of some meaning being lost in translation.
+Anything more than 10 words can be difficult to translate into a single phrase.
+Moreover, dealing with excessively long chunks increases the risk of losing some meaning during the translation process.

-However, it should be noted that working with chunks that are way too short or do not contain discrete meaning units results in an unnatural and potentially ambiguous translation and sometimes meaningless translations!
+However, it should be noted that working with chunks that are way too short or chunks that do not contain distinct meaning units can lead to unnatural, potentially ambiguous, and sometimes meaningless translations!

-In this step, it is best to read the entire paragraph and fully grasp its context so that you can accurately translate each phrase.
-You will use one of the translation methods to translate your text.
+In this step, it is best to read the entire paragraph and fully grasp its context so that you can accurately translate each phrase while employing one of the translation methods.

 Certified Translation Demystified: Who, When, and Why You Need It